What is linear regression?

 When using Linear Regression, always validate the assumptions and evaluate the model's performance using appropriate metrics, such as the coefficient of determination (R-squared), residual analysis, and cross-validation.

-In this section, we’ll describe the method of calculating the linear regression between any two data sets.
+In this section, we’ll describe the method of calculating linear regression between any two data sets.

 Example 1: